ericoliverio/covid_site/README.md

 5) diff_avg.csv - Average daily new cases per ZIP code since June (7-10 day average / Depends on frequency of updates)

-6) tall_avg.csv, total_tall.csv - Reformatted daily new case and daily new average case data for use in Tableau visualization. https://public.tableau.com/app/profile/eric.oliverio/viz/AverageDailyCasesPerPop/Dashboard1
+6) tall_avg.csv, total_tall.csv - Reformatted daily new case and daily new average case data for use in Tableau visualization.
+Also calculated the growth factor, and number of cases in each ZIP code per 100,000 residents. https://public.tableau.com/app/profile/eric.oliverio/viz/AverageDailyCasesPerPop/Dashboard1
  ![Screen Shot 2023-01-06 at 11 07 35 AM](https://user-images.githubusercontent.com/25538281/211051076-518894b5-563c-45fd-8a63-d530f8003d45.png)